conneroisu/cpre488-mp2/README.md

 ## Software Processing

 The software processing loop implements a simple vertical flip operation by reversing the pixel order from the input frame to the output frame.
 This demonstrates how software can access and modify frame buffer data before display.

-The system is designed with flexibility to switch between hardware acceleration (for real-time processing) and software processing (for custom operations), with appropriate handoffs between the two modes.

 ## What are the changes we made to `camera_app.c`?

-Describe in your writeup what changes you made, and save a copy of any files modified (presumably only `camera_app.c` and `fmc_imageon_utils.c`) during this process into a folder named part3.
+The following are the changes made to `camera_app.c` in this project during the creation of the software processing phase.

 ### Software Processing Version: